Home

 So we shoot old school cowboy style guns and dress up looking like cowboys or any type of person from the 1800's.
 There are all kinds of characters you could choose to be it’s up to you.

 Now to the shooting.
 When you go to a monthly shoot we typically shoot 6 stages.
 Stages are the shooting sequences.
 Meaning you get 6 different times to get up and shoot.
 A stage typically will have you shoot 10 pistol rounds, 10 rifle rounds and usually 4 shotgun rounds (Sometimes 2, sometimes 6).
 To do this you would need all 4 guns.
 The stage is like setting the story line.
 The old cowboys would write a story for each stage so it might be you're breaking in the bank and all of a sudden the marshal shows up.
 Then the stage would give you instructions on how to start, what to say, what gun to use on which target and where to shoot each gun from.
 For example: start standing at left window with rifle in hand.
-When ready say “Oh no, it’s the marshal”!
+When ready say “Oh no, it's the Marshal!"
 With the rifle engage the 5 rifle targets in a double tap sweep (meaning shoot each target twice moving across the five targets from the left to right or maybe right to left).
 Move to the doorway and with the pistols engage the 5 pistols targets in a double tap sweep.
 Move to the right window and with the shotgun engage the 4 shotgun targets in any order until down.
 That would be one stage.
 Then you would do that 5 more times on different bays and different targets with different instructions.
 Then your time is added up and the winner is determined by being the fastest.
 But there are a few catches.
 First if you miss a target, that’s a 5 second penalty added to your total.
-You can’t just be fast, you have to be accurate too.
+You can't just be fast, you have to be accurate too.
 Second, you have to follow all the stage instructions.
 If you do not follow the instructions meaning you shoot the wrong target out of order or shoot the wrong gun from the wrong position then that is a procedural and that results in a ten second penalty added to your time.
 Then there are safety rules.
 There are quite a few.
 Those are best learned at the range.

 OK, now we have a way of getting you ready to shoot.
 First you take your guns and ammo to the loading table.
 Then you load your rifle and pistols.
 Always leaving the cylinder under the hammer of the pistols empty and always leaving the barrel of the rifle empty and hammers down.
 When it’s your turn, you take your guns and stage them (meaning place then in position on the stage).
 Then you go to your starting position and when you're ready, you say the line.
 The range officer or RO will say, "stand by".
 Then within the next couple seconds the timer will give you a beep and you can start shooting.
 Once you fire the last shot the timer stops recording and then you will safely get your guns and go to the unloading table.
 There you will unload your guns and show the unloading table officer that your guns are empty, clear and safe.
 Then you are done.